 Susy Tekunan had a humble beginning, raised by parents who were unable to complete high school education due to economic circumstances, and yet she defied the odds by obtaining two American master’s degrees, one at New York University and another one, an MBA, at Radford University in Virginia.
-She also has had an impressive academic and professional career, as an Award-winning Broadcast Journalists working for the Voice of America (VoA) in Washington D.C. for eight years and interned at the Asia Society in New York.
+She also has had an impressive academic and professional career, as an Award-winning Broadcast Journalists working for the Voice of America (VoA) in Washington D.C. for eight years and for her achievements in the VOA live programs.
+Susy also had an internship at the Asia Society, New York.
 After 16 years abroad, she returned to Indonesia, and has taught and served as Chair of the International Relations Department at Universitas Pelita Harapan.

 With her scholarship valued at USD103,000, Tekunan plans to study and conduct research on Chinese Indonesians’ perception towards China as their ancestral land, and their perception towards Indonesia as their homeland.
 The study is based on the current dynamics on China’s emerging economy as a new global power— politically and economically and may have received mixed repercussions in the perceptions of the Indonesian society.